staudenmeir/dusk-updater/README.md

 ## Introduction

 This Artisan command updates your Laravel Dusk ChromeDriver binaries to the latest or specified release.
-It supports all versions of Dusk.
+Supports all versions of Dusk.

 ## Installation